rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Given that these mDNS registrations and queries are typically occurring on a local network, any associated delays should be small.
-Also, as noted in {#gathering}, pre-registration can be employed to eliminate gathering delays entirely.
+Also, as noted in
+{{gathering}}, pre-registration can be employed to eliminate gathering delays entirely.

 Backward Compatibility